Frequently Asked Questions

 When the result of a laboratory test differs significantly from the patient's clinical condition and it is necessary to repeat the test, it is recommended to perform the test as soon as possible and in the same Laboratory.

 This rule also applies to the monitoring of drug therapy.
-In order to obtain consistent and authoritative results, the patient should always report for testing at the same time of day to a single Laboratory of choice.
+In order to obtain consistent and authoritative results, the patient should always report for the test at the same time of day to a single selected Laboratory.

 Why doesn't the Laboratory interpret the test results?